TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

     Build/Scripts/runTests.sh

 That's it.
-You just executed the entire unit test suite. initial Core clone and a composer install, other parts of this chapter are about different permutations of.
+You just executed the entire unit test suite.
-Now that we have examined the initial Core clone and a composer install process, we will then look at the different ways we can apply the :file:`runTests.sh` or other scenarios
+Now that we have examined the initial Core clone and a composer install process, we will then look at the different ways we can apply the :file:`runTests.sh` or other scenarios.

 Overview
 ========

 So what just happened?
-We cloned a Core, composer install`ed dependencies and executed Core unit tests.
-Let's have a look at more some details: :file:`runTests.sh` is a shell script that figures out which test suite with which options a user wants to execute, does some error handling for broken combinations, writes the file `Build/testing-docker/local/.env` according to its findings and then executes a couple of `docker-compose` commands to prepare containers, run tests and stop containers after execution again.
+We cloned a Core, composer installed dependencies and executed Core unit tests.
+Let's have a look at some more details: :file:`runTests.sh` is a shell script that figures out which test suite with which options a user wants to execute, does some error handling for broken combinations, writes the file `Build/testing-docker/local/.env` according to its findings and then executes a couple of `docker-compose` commands to prepare containers, runs tests and stops containers after execution again.

 A Core developer doing this for the first time may notice `docker-compose` pulling several container images